How Much Will It Cost Me?

-- Renting a trailer for the season or part of the season
+Renting a park model for the season or part of the season

-- Buying a trailer on a rented lot in a privately owned park
+Buying a park model on a rented lot in a privately owned park

-- Buying into a resident-owned trailer park and owning a share in the park
+Buying into a resident-owned park and owning a share in the park

-The trailer owners we talk to have quite a range of opinions regarding the best way to approach this lifestyle.
-From renting every year to investing heavily in a resident-owned park.
+The park model owners we talk to have quite a range of opinions regarding the best way to approach this lifestyle.
+From renting every year to investing in a resident-owned park.

 Renting year after year is not that common.
 The uncertainty of not knowing where you will be next year is not too comforting.
 But renting first before buying is common.
 Trying it out by renting is often how people 'get sold' on the lifestyle.

-Because the investment can be so modest (when buying a unit and renting the lot) there are some who feel they hardly have much to lose.
-The worst thing that can happen is they lose their whole investment.
-But if that is only (say) $10,000 then it is really not a lot more than some people spend on a single vacation.
+Because the investment can be so modest (when buying a unit and renting the lot) there are some who feel they hardly have much to lose if values drop.
+Even then any loss is hardly more than some people spend on a single vacation.

 This Market is Different